Earleen Sizemore

 Earleen Sizemore (July 29, 1938 – August 20, 2014) was an American politician.
 She served as a Democratic member for the 136th district of the Georgia House of Representatives.

 Life and career

 Sizemore was born in Worth County, Georgia.
 She attended Georgia Southern University and the University of Georgia.

 Sizemore served in the Georgia House of Representatives from 1975 to 1989.

+Before her time on the commission, she served as the Superintendent of Worth County Schools from 1989 to 1993.

 Sizemore died in August 2014, at the age of 76.